 Learn more about how to buy discount SeaWorld San Diego tickets.

-2022 Halloween In San Diego Zombie Crawl
+2025 Halloween in San Diego Zombie Crawl

-LEGOLAND Brick-or-Treat Party Nights
+LEGOLAND Brick-Or-Treat Party Nights

-Trick-Or-Treat On India Street
+Trick-Or-Treat on India Street

-This Trick-Or-Treat event is fun for the whole family.
+The Trick-Or-Treat event is fun for the whole family.
 Businesses give out treats that kids and adults of all ages will scream for.

 Everyone is encouraged to wear a costume to this event!